quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 Oddly, the density drops down to a more reasonable level when Pluto is reached.
 This is totally fascinating to me.
 If you're older than, say, 12, you remember a time when Pluto was considered a planet in the same vein as the other eight.
 However, this was a bit controversial and arbitrary amongst astronomers: Pluto always seemed like the odd one out.
 But given there was nothing else found like it, nobody made too much of a fuss.
 However, as astronomers identified more and more objects in the vicinity of Pluto, its status as a planet became called into question.
 It was totally shot when Kuiper belt objects Sedna and Eris were found to be about the same size of Pluto (or, in the case of Eris, possibly even larger).

-Neil deGrasse Tyson, as director of the Hayden Planetarium, caused a bit of a stir himself when he omitted Pluto from the planetarium's planetary exhibit.
+Tyson, as director of the Hayden Planetarium, caused a bit of a stir himself when he omitted Pluto from the planetarium's planetary exhibit.
 His decision was vindicated by the 2006 IAU vote on how planets should be classified.
 Under the [IAU definition][9], Pluto would not be counted as a "major planet" (the same category as Earth or Jupiter) because it has not "cleared the neighborhood" around its orbit: i.e., there's other stuff floating about where Pluto orbits.

-So you have this shot of Neil deGrasse Tyson whizzing through this minefield of a Kuiper belt (which isn't nearly as dense) only to get to Pluto—which is supposed to be part of that minefield—but is instead shown to have a clear orbit.
+So you have this shot of Tyson whizzing through this minefield of a Kuiper belt (which isn't nearly as dense) only to get to Pluto—which is supposed to be part of that minefield—but is instead shown to have a clear orbit.
 One wonders if someone in the graphics team did that intentionally just to mess with people.

 #### Voyager I